-When wondering how to get rid of weeds, you may have come across saltwater as a natural approach.
-General table salt is the way to go (plus, is inexpensive) and works by dehydrating the plant.
+When wondering how to get rid of weeds, you may have come across using saltwater as a natural approach and a cheap garden idea.
+General table salt is the way to go (plus, it's inexpensive) and works by dehydrating the plant.

 To apply, mix it with water and then spray directly onto the weed's foliage.
-It's a good solution for gravel or patios, but be careful in terms of flowerbeds as too much salt can affect the pH balance of the soil, as well as damage other nearby plants.
-For these reasons, it's not recommended to use this approach on your lawn ideas.
+It's a good solution for gravel or patios, but be careful in terms of flower beds, as too much salt can affect the pH balance of the soil and damage other nearby plants.
+For these reasons, it's not recommended to use this approach on your lawn, either.